publisha/publisha.github.io/pages/multiplatform_at_home2.md

 You may not be able to download any video, since it may be protected.

-You may be able to find other videos for your play not on YouTube, howver even the Folger Shakespeare library host their videos on YouTube, so the `embed` method may be preferable in any case.
+You may be able to find other videos for your play not on YouTube, however even the Folger Shakespeare library hosts their videos on YouTube, so the `embed` method may be preferable in any case.

 #### Adding video code to HTML

 So, how do we attach a video file to the HTML?

+The `video` tag in HTML is similar to the `img` tag, so first of all you will need to add the video file itself to your project space.
+I suggest that you create a folder named _assets_ and put the mp4 file inside that folder.
+Read about the video tag on w3 schools: